 Captain Marvel-I love you so

-It brings me immeasurable joy to be able to write this article about Captain Marvel and today, on International Women’s Day of all days.
+It brings me immeasurable joy to be able to write this article about Captain Marvel today, on International Women’s Day of all days.

 At 12.01am Friday, the 8th of March a few of the Valks and I watched the midnight release of Captain Marvel.
 I am not normally in attendance at midnight launches and am notoriously well known for generally being in bed by 10 P.M.
 However, for Carol I was always going to make an exception.